 Reflexology as we now know it, was not introduced to the Western World until Dr William Fitzgerald (1872-1942) developed 'Zone Therapy' in the early twentieth century.
 He believed that reflex areas on the feet and hands were linked to other areas of the body within the same zone.
 Dr Joe Shelby Riley (1856-1947) trained by Dr Fitzgerald, further developed zone therapy by adding eight horizontal divisions to the zones of the hands and feet.
 His work is believed to be the beginning of reflexology as it is known today with the recognition that reflexes found on the hands and feet correspond with the anatomy of the body.

-More recently, the world of reflexology is changing and the benefits are becoming more widely accepted and appreciated.
+More recently, the world of reflexology is changing and the benefits are becoming more widely accepted and appreciated in the general public.
 For instance, in some Western countries, in particular Denmark, they have been using reflexology in the workplace to support stress management.
 Citizens in Denmark have one of the best work-life balances in all of Europe and they are most likely to use reflexology to support their health and wellbeing.
 Studies conducted of on-site reflexology in various work places, including Councils and the Danish Post Office, have shown that people take fewer sick days, have lower pain levels and staff report an increase in overall wellbeing, and feelings in morale and motivation in the workplace.

 What is clear is that reflexology has ancient foundations that has developed and evolved into the modern form that we know now and it is becoming an increasingly popular way of improving and maintaining good health and wellbeing in a natural, non-intrusive way.